Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Discussion

 \section{Discussion}

 Routing a subset of the data related to some knowledge or capability appears to localize that knowledge or capability more generally.
-This held for an i.i.d. subset of the data (TinyStories unlearning in \cref{sec:tinystories-unlearning}), and for semantically limited data (steering scalar in \cref{subsubsec:steer-scalar}, virology unlearning in \cref{sec:virology-unlearning}, scalable oversight in \cref{sec:scalable_oversight}).
-We hypothesize an {\em absorption} effect: routing limited data to a region creates internal features or units of computation in that region which are relevant to a broader task; these units then participate in the model's predictions on related, non-routed data; the resulting prediction errors are then backpropagated to the same region, creating a positive feedback loop that reinforces those features.
-To the extent that absorption is true, it has advantages over data filtering methods: if data filtering labels are limited either in quantity or semantically, then harmful capabilities can still be learned where labels are missing, whereas routing that data to a region absorbs those capabilities into that region, which can then be removed.
+This held for an i.i.d.\ subset of the data (TinyStories unlearning in \cref{sec:tinystories-unlearning}), and for semantically limited data (steering scalar in \cref{subsubsec:steer-scalar}, virology unlearning in \cref{sec:virology-unlearning}, scalable oversight in \cref{sec:scalable_oversight}).
+Notably, this effect did not hold for DEMix, a modularity method in which localized modules are sequestered so that only one (per layer) participates in each forward pass.
+To explain these observations, we posit {\em absorption}: (i) routing limited data to a region creates units of computation or features that are relevant to a broader task; (ii) these units then participate in the model's predictions on related, non-routed data, reducing prediction errors on these data, so that (iii) the features are not learned elsewhere.
+Absorption may also amplify the features causing it.
+When data labels are semantically or quantitatively limited, absorption means that gradient routing can be useful even in cases where conventional training or data filtering methods are inadequate.

+{\bf Mechanistic supervision avoids Goodharting.} When the ability to label (or score) outcomes is imperfect, attempting to suppress undesirable behavior via behavioral training is fraught \citep{Goodhart1984, karwowski2024goodharts}.
+In contrast, gradient routing provides mechanistic supervision, influencing training without modifying the behavioral objective.
+We showed this empirically in \cref{sec:scalable_oversight}, where an agent trained naively based on partially observed outcomes learned to pursue the user-desired outcome when observed but not otherwise.
+On the other hand, gradient routing utilized the same observations to induce the desired behavior mechanistically.